 To tailor recommendations, a questionnaire was developed (Table 2) to survey parents' knowledge about their children's weight status (question 1a) and their concern about it (question 1b); the lifestyle guidelines regarding their child's dietary intake (Question 2a), PA, and sleeping habits (question 3a); and their children's behaviors related to those lifestyles (Questions 2b and 3b).
 The cutoffs for the guidelines (see Table 2) were used as the condition for receiving a recommendation.
-Parents' knowledge being discordant with the guidelines defined the attribution of recommendations related to beliefs, while parents' unconcern about their child's weight or behaviors being discordant with the guidelines and perceived behavioral control.
+Parents' knowledge being discordant with the guidelines defined the attribution of recommendations related to beliefs, while parents' unconcern about their child's weight or behaviors being discordant with the guidelines led to recommendations related to attitudes and perceived behavioral control.